microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 The following methods are available:

 - `AddReason(<string> text)` - Can be used to append additional reasons to the result.
   A reason can only be set if the assertion failed.
   Reason text should be localized before calling this method.
   Localization can be done using the `$LocalizedData` automatic variable.
 - `WithReason(<string> text, <bool> replace)` - Can be used to append or replace reasons on the result.
   In addition, `WithReason` can be chained.
 - `Reason(<string> text, params <object[]> args)` - Replaces the reason on the results with a formatted string.
   This method can be chained.
   For usage see examples below.
+- `ReasonIf(<bool> condition, <string> text, params <object[]> args)` - Replaces the reason if the condition is true.
+  This method can be chained, similar to `Reason`.
 - `GetReason()` - Gets any reasons currently associated with the failed result.
 - `Complete()` - Returns `$True` (Pass) or `$False` (Fail) to the rule record.
   If the assertion failed, any reasons are automatically added to the rule record.
   To read the result without adding reason to the rule record use the `Result` property.
 - `Ignore()` - Ignores the result.
 Nothing future is returned and any reasons are cleared.
   Use this method when implementing custom handling.

 Use of `Complete` is optional, uncompleted results are automatically completed after the rule has executed.
 Uncompleted results may return reasons out of sequence.